inventaire/inventaire-deploy/README.md

 # cloning the deployment tools in the local directory
 git clone https://github.com/inventaire/inventaire-deploy
 ```

-Now you 'just have' to install everything: see `./install` for a realistic preview of what that could look like (but don't just execute that script as it's more meant as a documentation)
+Now you 'just have' to install everything: see `./installation/install` for a realistic preview of what that could look like.

 You might also want to configure your firewall: see `./setup_firewall`